larvalabs/cryptopunks/readme.md

 ### Some Questions

 * **How much do the punks cost?** When we first released the project, you could claim a punk by simply paying the transaction fee of around 11 cents.
 Now, you have to buy a punk from someone else and need to pay the market rate, which at the moment is around 0.3 ETH (~$80 USD).
 See http://www.larvalabs.com/cryptopunks for the current average price.
 * **How much is a punk worth?** Like many things, they're worth whatever someone will pay.
-People have spent 10 ETH (around $3,000) on the the rarest types.
+People have spent 10 ETH (around $3,000) on the rarest types.
 * **How were the punk images created?** With a generator that was programmed to generate punks with a range of features and rarity.
 For example, there are only 88 Zombie Punks, 24 Apes, 9 Aliens and exactly [1 Alien Punk smoking a pipe](https://www.larvalabs.com/cryptopunks/details/7804).

 ### How to Use the CryptoPunks Contract